rackerlabs/rackspace-how-to/content/cloud-servers/create-onmetal-cloud-servers.md

         | metadata               | {}                                   |
         +------------------------+--------------------------------------+

-    **Note:** Although this output displays an admin password, this password is not actually used.
+    **Note**: Although this output displays an administrative password, this password is not actually used.
 You can safely ignore it.

-    The server should take about five minutes to build.
+    The server takes about five minutes to build.
 You can check the status by running the following command:

         supernova iad show instanceId